Share these images on your department’s Twitter or Facebook account to remind community residents to prepare for a medical emergency.

 The safety and health of EMS responders is a critical issue for both fire departments and third service EMS providers.

-USFA is working with the U.S. Department of Homeland Security Office of Health Affairs to study EMS responder health and safety issues, including:
+We are working with the International Association of Fire Fighters to study EMS responder health and safety issues, including:

-Study results and safety guidance will be published in 2018.
+Study results and safety guidance will be published in late 2020.